dpzhuX/dpzhux.github.io/_posts/2015-10-28-ansys-submodel-analysis.md

 ![Boundary condition data](/uploads/imgs/2015/Global-and-Submodel-of-Wheel-Rim-Stress-Analysis4.png)

-The generated data file is essentially ANSYS's displacement APDL command.
+The generated data file is essentially Ansys's displacement APDL command.
 Thus, by using /INPUT or GUI to read in the submodel, boundary adjustments can be made, allowing further application of corresponding load conditions and analysis.
 The final submodel result can be calculated,

 ![Final submodel result](/uploads/imgs/2015/Global-and-Submodel-of-Wheel-Rim-Stress-Analysis5.png)